 ETS offers a variety of free and low-cost tools to help you prepare for the GRE® General Test so you can feel more confident on test day.
-To learn about the GRE General Test and our test preparation tools visit www.ets.org/gre/prepare.
+Learn about our test preparation tools.

 - What word processing software is used for the Analytical Writing section of the computer-delivered test?
 What tools does it have?

 The GRE Program uses an elementary word processor developed by ETS so that individuals familiar or unfamiliar with specific commercial word processing software do not have an advantage or disadvantage.
 The ETS software contains the following functions:

 - deleting text